 Mere Barbarity: Christian Theocracy, the American Far Right, and the Teachings of Douglas Wilson

 But the evils presented by such people are worse even than post-Christian societies restructured to abolish human rights.
-For Robert Wright it is human history itself — the discovery of agriculture, the foundation of cities, nations and empires, the expansion of communication and trade — which has shaped the evolution of our morals and religions, giving us more powerful yet more ethical and compassionate creator-gods which have sometimes displaced each other and sometimes merged, while admitting other nations, races and religions to their care and concern, even as we have been forced by circumstance to live peacefully with those who are different from ourselves.11 As climate chaos becomes a pressing reality, as floods and fires threaten agricultural production, and as famines lead to mass-migrations and wars fought for diminishing natural resources, it is leaders like Wilson — whose Christian theocracy would abolish the EPA — that threaten our extinction.
-Gary North wanted to see civilisation collapse because he believed it would give him power.
-Scientists and technicians whose contributions have been forgotten worked quietly and selflessly to save it.12
+For Robert Wright it is human history itself — the discovery of agriculture, the foundation of cities, nations and empires, the expansion of communications and trade — which has shaped the evolution of our morals and religions, giving us more powerful yet more ethical and compassionate creator-gods which have sometimes displaced each other and sometimes merged, while admitting other nations, races and religions to their care and concern, even as we have been forced by circumstance to live peacefully with those who are increasingly different from ourselves.22 As climate chaos becomes a pressing reality, as floods and fires threaten agricultural production, and as famines lead to mass-migrations and wars fought over diminishing natural resources, it is leaders like Wilson — whose Christian theocracy would abolish environmental protections — that threaten our extinction.
+Gary North wanted to see civilisation collapse because he believed it would give his religion power.
+Scientists and technicians whose contributions have been forgotten worked quietly and selflessly to save it.23

 The social psychologist, Bob Altemeyer, ran a number of simulations with undergraduate students, using an established model of the future of the earth over half a century or more, with groups exclusively of liberals and left-wingers, and groups of authoritarian conservatives.
-This model was designed to consider ways of meeting the climate crisis, and left-wing groups were able to prevent its worst effects through international cooperation and government action, eventually achieving a juster and more peaceful better world.
-The authoritarians were less fortunate, and over decades saw rising poverty and chaos, and eventual nuclear war.13 Wilson has nothing to say about the genuine crises that threaten our future, and nothing to offer but the pride and greed and thuggishness that have led us here.
+This model was designed to consider ways of meeting the climate crisis, and left-wing groups were able to prevent its worst effects through international cooperation and government action, eventually achieving a juster and more peaceful world.
+Authoritarian groups retreated into nationalism, denialism, and political oppression, and over decades saw rising hunger, social breakdown, international tension, and nuclear war.24 Wilson has nothing to say about the genuine crises that threaten our future, and nothing to offer but the pride and greed and selfish brutality that have led us here.
 To let such people lead us further would be mere barbarity.

 His manifesto is laid out in his book, The Institutes of Biblical Law, published by Craig Press in 1973. ↩